Moments in the Chebotarev density theorem: non-Gaussian families: Moments of the variance: Proof of Theorem

-Note also that We then have the following bound for the main term in our estimate for $\M_2(u;L/K,\eta) $: where we have used~\cite{BFJ}*{Lemma 4.2} as well as~\cite{FJ}*{Lemma 4.1}.
+We then have the following bound for the main term in our estimate for $\M_2(u;L/K,\eta) $: where we have used~\cite{BFJ}*{Lemma 4.2} as well as~\cite{FJ}*{Lemma 4.1}.
 Expanding the $s$-th power, we deduce that

 The claimed bound follows since by positivity of $\widehat \Phi$ and $\widehat \eta$ we may remove any number of terms in the summation. \end{proof}

 We now give a lower bound for $\mathbb V_{2,s}(L/K;\eta )$ by noting that we may discard any number of terms in its defining sum, since each summand is non-negative.